musznik/firmware/README.md

 - Router mode always passes everything, not just CORE_PORTS (NodeInfo, Text, Position, Telemetry, Routing) by default.
 - Neighbor Info enabled again on primary channel (LongFast, MediumFast, etc.), enabled by default.
 - Node status custom text transmitted over mesh (as new protobuf, port: 278), requires custom APK like "Meshtastic Android APK+ (loranet version)" for operations.
+- Handling of OnDemand packages, the ability to retrieve packet reception statistics from a node in 10-minute intervals for 40 measurements (6 hours).
+The ability to request a list of nodes seen by the node (2 hours).
+Supported in APK+.
+Port 354.
+- Transmitting the average number of received packets along with 6 measurements (1 hour) for every 10 minutes over the mesh.

 ## Overview